 - Your jaw bone will remain healthy.
 When teeth are missing, your jaw bone loses the stimulation it needs to stay healthy, causing it to atrophy.
 Because full-arch restoration utilizes dental implants, which integrate with the jaw, you will not have to worry about your jaw bone deteriorating.

-If you are a candidate for full-arch restoration, we encourage you to visit our office in Los Angeles, CA, or Bakersfield, CA. Our doctors can examine your condition and develop a treatment plan to fit your tooth restoration needs.
+If you are a candidate for full-arch restoration, we encourage you to visit our office in Los Angeles, CA. Our doctors can examine your condition and develop a treatment plan to fit your tooth restoration needs.

 Full-Arch Restoration Procedure